bhky/opennsfw2/README.md

 Please see the description on the Yahoo project page for the context, definitions, and model training details.

-This **Open-NSFW 2** project provides a TensorFlow 2 implementation of the Yahoo model, with references to its previous third-party [TensorFlow 1 implementation](https://github.com/mdietrichstein/tensorflow-open_nsfw).
+This **Open-NSFW 2** project provides a Keras Core implementation of the Yahoo model, with references to its previous third-party [TensorFlow 1 implementation](https://github.com/mdietrichstein/tensorflow-open_nsfw).
+Note that [Keras Core](https://keras.io/keras_core/) is compatible with TensorFlow, JAX, and PyTorch.

 A simple API is provided for making predictions on images and videos.